Chrome privacy settings on Android: Tight level

 What for: To leave no tracks.

-Google Chrome usually saves information about the pages you visit, the passwords you enter, the permissions you give, cookie, and some other website data.
-If you want to hide these — for example, when using someone else's phone — browse in incognito mode.
-While in this mode, Google Chrome will delete all passwords, browser history, and site data immediately after you close all program windows launched in incognito mode.
+The browser usually saves information about the pages you visit, the passwords you enter, the permissions you give, and some website data.
+If you want to hide these — for example, when using someone else's phone — switch to incognito mode.
+While in this mode, Chrome will delete the passwords you've entered, browser history, and site data immediately after you close all program windows launched in incognito mode.

 1. Tap the three dots in the upper right corner of the screen;